-- Malus provisions allow a firm, in certain situations, to reduce or cancel a cash bonus or share award before it has been paid out (or the shares issued or transferred). - Malus provisions can also be applied to deferred remuneration e.g., to an award that has not yet vested. - Clawback provisions allow a firm to recover a bonus or share award, after it has been paid out.
+- Malus provisions allow a firm, in certain situations, to reduce or cancel a cash bonus or share award before it has been paid out (or the shares issued or transferred). - Malus provisions can also be applied to deferred remuneration e.g., to an award which has not vested. - Clawback provisions allow a firm to recover a bonus or share award, after it has been paid out.